maneeshkumar52/PGP_AIML/README.md

 # PGP_AIML
- It contains all project that are covered
+ It contains all project that are covered during my PGP in AIML